Soulful Steps: Hiking the Camino de Santiago for Mind, Body, and Spiritual Renewal

 You will sleep in the same bed each night, you do not have to carry a heavy backpack with you, and you will eat healthy, home-grown and homemade food – all you have to do is concentrate on experiencing everything that walking the Camino has to offer.

-You will also learn more about walking meditation as a stress management strategy and will have the opportunity to taste some of the region’s excellent wines.
+You will also learn more about walking and writing meditation as a stress management strategy and will have the opportunity to taste some of the region’s excellent wines.

 On Monday, Day 1, you arrive in the sun-blessed south of France in time for dinner, walk the Camino on days 2, 3, and 4 and leave after breakfast on Day 5.
 At the end of at least two of your walks, you will have the opportunity to visit a local wine seller, where you can sample some of the best wines the region has to offer.